 Section 2.e.
 The total client wealth and total AUM indicates what amounts the Company is exposed to.
 Very generally, higher amounts offer more opportunities for ML.
 However, the specific customers, beneficial owners, transactions etc. provide better indicators of ML/TF risk.
 Furthermore, it must be considered that the Company is only servicing qualified investors, in particular accredited and institutional investors.

 Section 3.
 The number of direct accounts indicates, the number of all client relationships of the Company where the B.O. is himself the customer.
+In this section, a private limited company refers to any unlisted company limited by shares.
 Similarly, the number of accounts using structures indicates the number of all client relationships of the Company, where the B.O. is not himself the customer, but the B.O. uses a structure.
 In general, structures are considered to carry higher ML/TF risk.

 Section 4.
 This section shows which of the types of entity structures are most commonly used in the client relationships of the Company.
 Although no specific structure may be considered to carry particularly high ML/TF risk, the Company may wish to ensure that it understands all structures used in its client relationships and that it is familiar with the most commonly used structures.